ljw1004/vbspec/vb/expressions.md

 The integer division operator is defined for `Byte`, `SByte`, `UShort`, `Short`, `UInteger`, `Integer`, `ULong`, and `Long`.
 If the value of the right operand is zero, a `System.DivideByZeroException` exception is thrown.
 The division rounds the result towards zero, and the absolute value of the result is the largest possible integer that is less than the absolute value of the quotient of the two operands.
 The result is zero or positive when the two operands have the same sign, and zero or negative when the two operands have opposite signs.
 If the left operand is the maximum negative `SByte`, `Short`, `Integer`, or `Long`, and the right operand is `-1`, an overflow occurs; if integer overflow checking is on, a `System.OverflowException` exception is thrown.
 Otherwise, the overflow is not reported and the result is instead the value of the left operand.

-> __Annotation__
-> As the two operands for unsigned types will always be zero or positive, the result is always zero or positive.
+__Note.__ As the two operands for unsigned types will always be zero or positive, the result is always zero or positive.
 As the result of the expression will always be less than or equal to the largest of the two operands, it is not possible for an overflow to occur.
 As such integer overflow checking is not performed for integer divide with two unsigned integers.
 The result is the type as that of the left operand.

 __Operation Type:__